- sales & marketing

 As mentioned earlier, both of these methods involve different characteristics and the choice between using one over the other largely depends on the nature and purpose of your website, content type and lastly the intended user experience you want to provide to your users.

-Pagination in most case scenarios works best on the websites where users are looking for something specific, like a particular piece of content they want to find immediately.
+Pagination in most case scenarios works best on websites where users are looking for something specific, like a particular piece of content they want to find immediately.
 Whereas, infinite scrolling is much better suited for content exploration, where users are not looking for something very specific, but rather browsing aimlessly for something interesting that they could possibly consume.

 Both these techniques have proven to be very useful and significant in their respective fields, which is why they’re so widely used across millions of websites and online platforms globally.
 For example, e-commerce websites are widely known for using pagination as it helps with easier navigation for searching and cataloguing products.
 People visiting these sites are usually looking for a particular type of product (like a phone case or a basketball sneaker) and would only want to view the items that are relevant to their search query.

-On the contrary, people browsing on social media sites aren’t typically looking for anything specific, they are just casually exploring and want to be entertained and/or informed.
+On the contrary, people browsing social media sites aren’t typically looking for anything specific, they are just casually exploring and want to be entertained and/or informed.
 In such cases, infinite scrolling is the way to go, as it hooks users into a seemingly endless stream of relevant content.
 Infinite scrolling has a lot to do with why people find social media platforms like Facebook and Instagram so addictive.

 Now let’s dig deeper and break down the effectiveness of each technique across different important aspects of a website.

-The main objective for using infinite scrolling is to keep viewers on the page as long as possible and to keep them engaged for as long as possible.
+The main objective of using infinite scrolling is to keep viewers on the page as long as possible and to keep them engaged for as long as possible.
 If the users are just casually scrolling through a website or app without looking for anything specific, then infinite scrolling rolls out relevant content simultaneously for the viewers to consume in a very smooth and digestible manner.

 Whereas, pagination is suited for getting visitors to their desired content instantaneously, without any interruptions or distractions.
 Unlike infinite scrolling, pagination makes causal exploration less user-friendly and more time-consuming, as the visitors should keep clicking on the “next” button or link for exploring new content which can get very exhausting from a user standpoint (if users want to just freely explore and browse around).